Guidance for general practices/sites hosting research

 Data Protection and Information Governance

-Research active sites and practices are required to provide information to your patients about your research activities in order to meet transparency requirements under the Data Protection Act 2018.
+Research active sites and practices are required to provide information to their patients about their research activities in order to meet transparency requirements under the Data Protection Act 2018.
 This can be done in a number of ways:

 It is suggested that you ensure transparency information with respect to research is included on your website.
 The Health Research Authority has provided transparency wording for NHS sites and we recommended you link to this information from your website.